car251290/myMemories/README.md

 Request Body
 When receiving a POST or PUT request, the request body might be important to your application.
 Getting at the body data is a little more involved than accessing request headers.
 The request object that's passed in to a handler implements the ReadableStream interface.
 This stream can be listened to or piped elsewhere just like any other stream.
 We can grab the data right out of the stream by listening to the stream's 'data' and 'end' events.

+Which of the statuses promise contains?

+A Promise is in one of these states:
+pending: initial state, neither fulfilled nor rejected.
+fulfilled: meaning that the operation was completed successfully.
+rejected: meaning that the operation failed.

 ## Netlify
 Build scalable,